University of the Philippines: General education program

 The General Education Program was introduced in 1959 and formed core courses prescribed for all students at the undergraduate level.
 The General Education Program is the Revitalized General Education Program (abbreviated as RGEP), which was approved by the Board of Regents in 2001.
 The RGEP offers courses in three domains (Arts and Humanities; Mathematics, Science, and Technology; and Social Sciences and Philosophy) and gives students the freedom to choose the general education courses in these domains that they would like to take.
 It has led to the development of courses unique to campuses.
-Examples of these courses include NASC 10 (Forests as Source of Life) in Los Baños, Geography 1 (Places and Landscapes in a Changing World) in Diliman, and History 3 (History of Philippine Ethnic Minorities) in Baguio.
+Examples of these courses include NASC 10 (Forests as Source of Life) in Los Baños, Geography 1 (Places and Landscapes in a Changing World) in Diliman, Aqua Sci 1 (People and the Aquatic World) in Visayas, and History 3 (History of Philippine Ethnic Minorities) in Baguio.